-It is true that adopting a better diet and healthier lifestyle will promote testosterone production and help your body stay above borderline levels where low testosterone symptoms start to occur.
+It is true that adopting a low testosterone diet plan and a healthier lifestyle will promote testosterone production and help your body stay above borderline levels where low testosterone symptoms start to occur.

 Functional & Traditional Medicine, taking a total-body approach, combining nutrition, life, and modern medical testing.

 As we teach in our FREE Total Health Course, there is no magic pill or prescription to dropping weight and maintaining a thinner waistline.
 Movement and Testosterone Replacement Therapy has shown to improve results in men on treatment.
 Visiting the gym a few times a week can promote a healthier lifestyle and get you closer to your fitness goals.